How the red sea crisis disrupts logistics and the role of technology

 In the face of unprecedented challenges posed by global trade disruptions, technology emerges as a vital tool for you to bolster your resilience and mitigate risks.
 Here's how manufacturers and retailers are using technology to pave the way for smoother navigation through turbulent waters:

-• Gain visibility of diverted cargo for better port-arrival predictability
+- Gain visibility of diverted cargo for better port-arrival predictability

 You can utilize real-time visibility platforms to track diverted cargo and anticipate port arrivals more accurately.
 According to a study by McKinsey & Company, companies with access to real-time visibility solutions experience up to 30% fewer delays in their supply chains.
 This visibility enables proactive decision-making and allows you to adjust production schedules and inventory levels, accordingly, minimizing the impact of delays.
 You can also plan your downstream logistics better to avoid any detention, demurrage charges etc. You can also evaluate alternate mode options balancing for cost, speed & emission factors based on the product type, customer expectations etc. and plan rerouting strategies better.

-• Collaborate swiftly with carriers to reduce delays and strengthen carrier relationships
+- Collaborate swiftly with carriers to reduce delays and strengthen carrier relationships

 A disruption of this scale triggers multiple conversations with your carriers and eco-system partners to help you to respond faster.
 Ocean freight is also fraught with complex documentation and regulatory compliance and any gaps here may further add to the delay.
 With a transportation management solution for global trade, you can execute ocean shipping documents accurately and promptly to reduce the risk of non-compliance, errors, fines, and delays, allowing carriers to clear customs and transit ports more efficiently.
 Enable real-time tracking & alerts for shipment status, customs status, and documentation status to improve end-to-end milestone level visibility, reduce idle times, avoid delays, and this seamless collaboration strengthens carrier relationships in this time of crisis.

 You are looking to offset delays by buffering more inventory and thereby resorting to spot-buys.
 With ocean freight rates touching 3X, this could drive a hole in your pocket.
 With a freight procurement solution, integrated with market intelligence, you can leverage historical data and market insights to benchmark prices for spot-buy transactions.
 This secures fair market value, mitigates overpaying, and protects your bottom line.
 Compare insights from multiple providers for real-time rate benchmarking to negotiate effectively.
-For deeper insights around freight sourcing, explore our blog post on 5 use-cases for autonomous freight sourcing.
+For deeper insights into freight sourcing, explore our blog post on 5 use-cases for autonomous freight sourcing.

 Building resilience through strategic supply chain tactics